plazari15/runtipi-plazari/apps/jupyter/metadata/description.md

 ## Getting Started

 1. Choose your preferred Jupyter image variant
+2. Select authentication mode (secure token or open access)
-2. Set a secure token for authentication
+3. Set a secure token if using token authentication (optional for open access)
-3. Select between JupyterLab (modern) or Classic Notebook interface
+4. Select between JupyterLab (modern) or Classic Notebook interface
-4. Choose your preferred interface language (including Português Brasil)
+5. Choose your preferred interface language (including Português Brasil)
-5. Access your Jupyter environment through the web interface
+6. Access your Jupyter environment through the web interface

+## Authentication Options

+- **Token Authentication (Recommended)**: Requires a secure token to access Jupyter.
+Best for production or shared environments.
+- **No Authentication (Open Access)**: No login required.
+Suitable for local development or trusted private networks only.

 Your notebooks and work files will be persisted in the app data directory, so they'll survive container restarts and updates.